lararosekelley/emacs.d/README.md

 ### Before you launch Emacs

 1. Clone this repo into `~/.emacs.d`
-2. Update env vars or add more in `lisp/init-env.el`
+2. Update env vars or add more in `early-init.el`

 ### First launch